nikhil-kumar2712/Lung-Cancer-Prediction/README.md

 This project aims to detect **lung cancer** using two complementary approaches:

 1. **Deep Learning on CT-Scan Images** – to classify different lung cancer types from medical images.
+The dataset can be found here [Link](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images?resource=download).
 2. **Traditional Machine Learning on Patient Survey Data** – to predict lung cancer risk based on patient attributes.

 By combining imaging data with clinical data, the project demonstrates a hybrid AI system for improved diagnosis and risk prediction.